kvakvs/beam-wisdoms/docs/source/beam-file.rst

 BEAM term format
 ----------------

-Special encoding used to store simple terms in BEAM file in an effective way.
+BEAM file uses a special encoding to store simple terms in BEAM file in an efficient way.
+It uses first 3 bits of a first byte as a tag to specify the type of the following value.
+If the bits were all 1 (decimal 7), then few more bits are used.

+Parse the value ``tag``:

 *   Read a byte and see its first 3 bits, what they are.
 This is base tag.
     Literal=0, Integer=1, Atom=2, XRegister=3, YRegister=4, Label=5,